-She began following her dream of becoming a minister as the program administrator at Christ Universal Temple under her spiritual mentor, Reverend Dr. Johnnie Colemon.
-She is an ordained minister, a professionally trained social work administrator, has served as dean of community relations at Malcolm X College in Chicago, was a college instructor as well as dean of students at Spelman College in Atlanta.
+She began following her dream of becoming a minister as the program administrator at Christ Universal Temple (Chicago) under her spiritual mentor, Reverend Dr. Johnnie Colemon.
+She is an ordained minister, a professionally trained social work administrator, has served as Dean of Community Relations at Malcolm X College in Chicago, and was a college instructor as well as Dean of Students at Spelman College in Atlanta.
 Dr. Barbara was the first non-psychiatrist director of the Emory Mental Health Center which was headquartered in the Southside Comprehensive Health Center in Atlanta.

-Dr. Barbara has hosted her own television program, "A New Thought, A New Life," and has appeared as a guest on shows produced by Oprah Winfrey and Tavis Smiley.
-She has been called upon to offer commentary on national news programs.
-She has given guidance and counsel to heads of state, and participated in White House conferences and consultation with several Presidents of the United States.
+Dr. Barbara hosted her own television program, "A New Thought, A New Life," and has appeared as a guest on shows produced by Oprah Winfrey and Tavis Smiley.
+She has been called upon to offer commentary on national news programs, given guidance and counsel to heads of state, and participated in White House conferences and consultation with U.S. Presidents Carter and Clinton.

 One of the foremost spiritual leaders of the 21st century, she has traveled and spoken around the world.
 Following are some recent engagements.
-In July 2011, Bishop King spoke before 50,000 people representing over 151 countries at the World Culture Festival of the Art of Living as they celebrated their 30th Year at the Olympic Stadium in Berlin, Germany.
+In July 2011, Dr. Barbara spoke before 50,000 people representing over 151 countries at the World Culture Festival of the Art of Living Foundation as they celebrated their 30th Year at the Olympic Stadium in Berlin, Germany.
 This was a global program viewed by millions via webcast and live telecast.
-In February, 2012, Bishop King delivered the culminating address at the International Women's Conference in Bangalore, India to over 1,000 women who had gathered from various countries around the globe.
+In February 2012, she delivered the culminating address at the International Women's Conference in Bangalore, India to over 1,000 women who had gathered from various countries around the globe.
 Dr. Barbara, along with other New Thought ministers, spoke at the 2009 Parliament of the World’s Religions in Melbourne, Australia.
 She was a featured speaker during the Women’s Initiative for Global Advancement at the 2015 Parliament of the World’s Religions in Salt Lake City, Utah, attended by over 3,000 women from around the world.

 Bishop Dr. Barbara Lewis King continues to create a legacy that heals hearts and transforms lives.